PascallacsaP25/DfAM-custom_GPT/README.md

 ## Overview

-This page documents the customised GPT described in [Paper Title].
+This page documents the customised GPT described in "A concept for AI supported knowledge extraction in design for additive manufacturing".

 ## Components